Taru-Nigam/Taru-Nigam/README.md

-# Hi there, I'm Taru
+# Hi there, I'm Taru! 👋

-## I'm a UON Bachelor of IT Student! 👋

 Welcome to my GitHub profile!